Mikas Petrauskas: Legacy

 Petrauskas has been commemorated both in independent Lithuania and during the Soviet era.

 Soon after his death, a fund was established in his memory to support musicians.
 In 1939, a bust of Petrauskas by sculptor Bronius Pundzius was unveiled near the Kaunas State Musical Theatre.

 During the Soviet era, his 90th birth anniversary in 1963 was commemorated with a postage stamp.
-Jūratė Burokaitė complied and published a book with his articles, letters, and recollections by his contemporaries in 1976.
+Jūratė Burokaitė compiled and published a book with his articles, letters, and recollections by his contemporaries in 1976.
 In 1977, a memorial museum dedicated to Mikas and Kipras Petrauskas was opened in their former apartment in Žaliakalnis neighborhood of Kaunas.

 After Lithuania regained its independence, two schools were named after Petrauskas – Kaunas Mikas Petrauskas School of Performing Arts in 1998 (125th birth anniversary) and Ignalina Mikas Petrauskas Music School in 2013 (140th anniversary).

 Works

 Petrauskas wrote two operas, 19 operettas, 37 solo songs, 17 duet songs, as well as songs for choirs.
 He also harmonized 143 Lithuanian folk songs.
 He also wrote nine pieces of instrumental music for teaching students.
 Some of his works were published in series Kanklės that he published in the United States from 1917 to 1921, but most works remain unpublished.
 Overall, his music style was not inventive, but had a great influence on the development of the Lithuanian music as simplicity of his works made them widely accessible.